 The land next to the westbound petrol station was later bought by BP and used to build BP House, one of their main offices.
 It is no longer used by them and has been redeveloped as Breakspear Park.

-Unrelated to these petrol stations, in the early 1960s there was a plan for a motel next to the motorway maintenance compound, which was rejected.
+Unrelated to these petrol stations, in the early 1960s there was a plan for a hotel next to the motorway maintenance compound, which was rejected.
 The site was then investigated as a potential motorway service area for the M1, as an alternative to building Toddington.
 That plan was dropped because the government didn't want to be accused of double standards over the hotel rejection.

 |Bourne End (A41 north, 5 miles)||Services on the A414||Toddington (M1 north, 15 miles)|